 Each round you receive a hand of 5 cards from your deck.
 Use these cards (and any Timeless Classics, if available) to spell a word.
 When your turn begins, your hand of cards automatically move into the current word area.
 Simply drag and drop the cards to rearrange them.
 You're not required to use all your cards and can remove cards from your word by clicking the card or dragging it up to your hand area.
 If you change your mind, you can re-add a removed card by clicking it (adds to the end of your word) or dragging it down to your word in the proper position.

 Any card can be made wild, but wild cards do not provide any benefits.
 Click WILD below a card to flip it face-down and assign any letter by clicking or typing the letter.
-If you change your mind, click RESET below a wild card to flip it face-up.
+If you change your mind, click UNCOVER below a wild card to flip it face-up.

 Any cards left in your hand are discarded.
 You cannot save cards from one round to the next.
 If you can't spell a word, you may choose to skip your turn.